tennisgent/quickmock/README.md

 How Does It Work?
 -----------------

-QuickMock does all of that `beforeEach` boilerplate behind the scenes, and returns an object that contains all of the data you need to write your tests.
-Mocks are defined in their own reusable Angular modules.
-QuickMock then sees which dependencies your provider (i.e. service/factory/directive/filter/controller/etc) has, looks up the mocks for those dependencies, injects them into the provider and into your test, and finally bootstraps all the required modules.
+quickmock does all of that `beforeEach` boilerplate behind the scenes, and returns an object that contains all of the data you need to write your tests.
+Mocks are defined in their own reusable Angular modules. quickmock then sees which dependencies your provider (i.e. service/factory/directive/filter/controller/etc) has, looks up the mocks for those dependencies, injects them into the provider and into your test, and finally bootstraps all the required modules.

 How do I use it?
 ----------------

-Let's start with a simple example.
-QuickMock can work with even the most complex providers, but to start out, we'll choose an easy service that we want to test.
+Let's start with a simple example. quickmock can work with even the most complex providers, but to start out, we'll choose an easy service that we want to test.
 Let's say we have the following `'NotificationService'` provider:

 ```javascript
 angular.module('QuickMockDemo', [])